ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 dependence?
 When have you been prevented by want of money from going wherever you chose, or procuring anything you had a fancy for?"

-"These are home questions--and perhaps I cannot say that I have experienced many hardships of that nature.
+"These are home questions -- and perhaps I cannot say that I have experienced many hardships of that nature.
 But in matters of greater weight, I may suffer from want of money.
 Younger sons cannot marry where they like."